credits.dev vs. Polar: comparing developer-focused billing platforms

 Define usage-based plans:

-- "Free tier: 1,000 credits/month, no rollover"
+- "Free tier: 1,000 credits/month, reset each cycle"

 Plans are data, not code.
 Change pricing without redeploying.